MahdMalik/Mahd-Malik-Simulations/README.md

 - WeathData.xlsx: whereever you want to again as long as you change the pathfile name in the notebook file, I'd also recommend to place this in the same RocketPy folder

 - flight_plots.py: for this one, you should find the same "flight_plots.py" file INSIDE the RocketPy folder, and REPLACE THAT FILE with this one.

+- Environment.py: same as above, replace the original Environment.py folder with this one as well

+- flight.py: same as above too